 2001: Antoine Walker, Boston Celtics

-Antoine Walker was actually a decent guy to draft in the 8-category leagues since turnovers don’t count.
-(He turned it over a ton too, making his rankings between the 8 and 9-cats pretty drastic).
+Antoine Walker was actually a decent guy to draft in the 8-category leagues since turnovers don’t count, and he turned it over a ton, making his rankings between the 8 and 9-cats pretty drastic.
 Walker was also major minuses in field goal percentage and free throw percentage over the years.

 2002: Michael Jordan, Washington Wizards

 This is a reverse one-hit wonder, if anything.
 2002 was actually the only time Michael Jordan played more than 50 games and finished outside the top 100 in either fantasy basketball league.